sanjayvasanth98/Keyence-VK-X-3000-Imaging-and-Processing-Protocol/README.md

 # Keyence VK-X 3000 Imaging and Processing Protocol

-This repository contains a detailed Standard Operating Procedure (SOP) for imaging and processing surfaces using the **Keyence VK-X 3000** microscope, developed for the Materials Characterization Lab at Virginia Tech.
+This repository contains a detailed Standard Operating Procedure (SOP) for imaging and processing surfaces using the **Keyence VK-X 3000** 3D surface profiler, that the authors use in the Materials Characterization Lab at Virginia Tech.

 ## Overview